rankynbass/XIVLauncher.Core/README.md

 6) Managed wine includes several versions taken from my github repos at [Unofficial Wine-XIV](https://github.com/rankynbass/unofficial-wine-xiv-git) and [Wine-GE-XIV](https://github.com/rankynbass/https://github.com/rankynbass/wine-ge-xiv) in addition to the official versions.

 ## Using as a Steam compatibility tool using XLM (recommended for Steam Deck)
 [XLM](https://github.com/Blooym/xlm) is now the recommended way to install XIVLauncher-RB as a compatibility tool.
+XLM will keep itself and its own copy of XIVLauncher-RB up to date.
 Instructions are copied from the XLM readme.

 Run one of the following commands to install XIVLauncher-RB as a Steam compatibility tool using XLM.
 What command you need to run depends on how you have Steam installed.